What Remote Attestation Is (and Isn’t)

 - Privacy aspects: On Android, verification uses Google roots but doesn’t require the device to talk to Google

 during attestation; only your server sees the data.
-While your backend must check Google’s revocation list, this
+While your back-end must check Google’s revocation list, this

 doesn't expose any data traceable to users to third-party services or Google's infrastructure.